 In 1998 an Assessment Committee secretary was hired part-time.
-She has been responsible for the assessment archives, development of new forms, communications with committee members and campus bodies, meeting minutes, and web development.
+She was responsible for the assessment archives, development of new forms, communications with committee members and campus bodies, meeting minutes, and web development.
 The website was established in the 2002 academic year and has been used as a tool for communication of the activities of the Committee.
-She also maintains the assessment library, a collection of books and monographs that can be checked out by interested IU South Bend faculty and program staff.
-Starting in 2012 she has assisted the campus Weave administrator in setting up and maintaining the Weave system.
+She also maintained the assessment library, a collection of books and monographs that can be checked out by interested IU South Bend faculty and program staff.
+Starting in 2012 she assisted the campus Weave administrator in setting up and maintaining the Weave system.
+Given current budget considerations the secretary position is no longer a part of accreditation.
+The assessment coordinator position, a faculty member with 25% release time and part time summer work was created in 2015 to coordinate assessment and be the administrator of Taskstream, the current software..

 In 2003, the Assessment Committee became a joint committee with the Senate, wherein 5 of the members would be appointed by the Academic Senate and 4 of the members would continue to be appointed by the VCAA.
-There have been seven chairs of the AC.